Developer of all sorts

-I got into tech by learning system administration and setting up servers.
+I got into computer science by learning about the Linux kernel and administrating servers.

 My goal is to use my knowledge and experience to make software helping its users accomplish their needs.

 The first usage of the SCHC framework (RFC 8724) on Rust!

 - Creation of Rust bindings of a C library implementing the SCHC framework

 - Demonstration of SCHC with applications in Rust on x86 platform

 - Proof of concept usage of embedded STM32 controllers exclusively in Rust

 - Transmission of knowledge to the technical team

 - STM32 controllers